 Both the Tibia and Fibula were broken and broke the surface of his skin.
 As Matt describes it, his ankle was at a right angle to his knee.
 Matt asked the customer’s he was with to get help and call 911.
 Other Lang Stone associates rushed out to Matt and were able to clear the stone off his leg.
 Two ambulances and a fire truck were called out to the facility.
 The paramedics reset the bones so that they were not exposed to air and tried to stop the bleeding so they could transport him to the hospital.

-Matt was taken in to the Operating Room Friday evening at 6:30 (approximately).
+Matt was taken into the Operating Room on Friday evening at 6:30 (approximately).
 His surgeon, Dr. Ty Fowler, operated on him Friday evening from 7:30 to shortly after 10:00.
 Dr. Fowler came out around 11:00 and explained that he had successfully attached a titanium rod to the bones with two pins near the knee and two down at the ankle.
 Based on the scars, the original laceration formed a z shape on the interior of the calf.
 The doctor had to make an incision on the front face of the knee and another on the interior for the top pins.
 He only had to make one incision at the ankle for the two bottom pins.
-As Dr. Fowler explained it, the primary concerns in this kind of accident are ensuring the bones can mend properly and preventing infections to both bone and blood.
-When bones are exposed to air their ability to mend is diminished and their likelihood to be infected are increased.
-In addition, the energy imparted by the stone can damage the soft tissue which facilitates the mending process.
+As Dr. Fowler explained it, the primary concerns in this kind of accident are ensuring the bones can mend adequately and preventing infections to both bone and blood.
+When bones are exposed to air their ability to heal is diminished and their likelihood to be infected are increased.
+Also, the energy imparted by the stone can damage the soft tissue which facilitates the mending process.
 Blood clotting is also a concern.
 Dr. Fowler wrote up a prescription for pain reliever and blood thinner.

 Matt was released from the hospital on Sunday afternoon.
 We’ve brought his car and clothes back to the house and have set him up in the great room on a couch.
 He is not allowed to put weight on the leg for six to eight weeks.
 In two weeks from last week Thursday, Matt has an appointment with Dr. Fowler to evaluate Matt’s progress and determine what follow-up needs to occur.

 It’s really too early to know what kind of complications may arise.
 The wounds have stopped seeping as of Wednesday this past week.
 The Percocet is definitely still a necessity.
 Matt tried taking only one tablet instead of two every four hours and was in considerable pain.
 He’s gone back to the prescribed two tablets every four hours.
-Hopefully we’ll learn more next week when we are back in Dr. Fowler’s office.
+Hopefully, we’ll learn more next week when we are back in Dr. Fowler’s office.